santosardr/medpipe-ms/README.md

 Running the Medpipe microservice
 -------------------
 A good thing about microservices is that you can have multiple servers running them.
 In case of down-service of one, we can try another.
 I intend to have at least three servers providing the Medpipe microservice.
 To change to a new server, you should alter the "server" variable in the [script](https://raw.githubusercontent.com/santosardr/medpipe-ms/main/medpipe-ms-call.py).
+If the server name specified in the below-uncommented line of the code is not responding, please try the commented line.
+To do this, invert the commented and uncommented lines in the scripts regarding the variable 'server.'
 The below [script](https://raw.githubusercontent.com/santosardr/medpipe-ms/main/medpipe-ms-call.py) sends the target file to the server.
 After finishing the processing, three reports will be returned and printed.

 ###  Python version